 Loving Your Prodigal

-This is a hard season and at times can be difficult to give thanks to the Lord in and through it, but I can attest this season has strengthened my own faith and caused me to dwell deeply in His Word and in prayer for my prodigal and other lost family and friends too.
+This is a hard season and at times, can be challenging to give thanks to the Lord in and through it.
+I can attest this season has strengthened my faith and caused me to dwell deeply in His Word and in prayer for my prodigal and other lost family and friends too.

-Your child or spouse is without Christ so we can't expect them to act or behave as a Christian.
+Your child or spouse is without Christ, so we can't expect them to act or behave like a Christian.
 What they need most from you is the love and care of Christ shown to them.
-We can so easily do this to the lost around us that are not in our family so how much more should we be loving those well that are lost within our own families.
-Speak the truth when you can and when it fits the situation or conversation – don't force Christ upon them.
+We can so easily do this to the lost around us that are not in our family, so how much more should we love those well that are lost within our own families.
+Speak the truth when you can, and when it fits the situation or conversation – don't force Christ upon them.
 Your life is a light for Christ (Matt 5:14).
 Your child has most likely grown up around the truth of the Gospel and knows it well.
 It does not have to be part of every conversation with them.

 I'd love to share with you some resources that have been a help to me in this season the Lord has me in.
 I pray you will rest in His perfect peace and find comfort in our God who is sovereign and working all things together for good and His glory.
 May you find your hope in Him alone.